All Episodes

 It limits the government's power.

-Now, anybody who understands the uh basis uh from which the founders wrote the Constitution and their life experiences leading up to it will understand that they were they were just scared to death of an imperial government being created, and they they saw as students of history the natural tendency of men with power to try to go grasp more and amass more at the expense of private citizens.
+Now, anybody who understands the basis from which the founders wrote the Constitution and their life experiences leading up to it will understand that they were just scared to death of an imperial government being created.

-Now the Bill of Rights provides specific instances in which the people are to be protected from the government.
+Now, the Bill of Rights provides specific instances in which the people are to be protected from the government.

-It it enumerates them.
+It enumerates them.

-Now the Ninth Amendment of the Bill of Rights provides that the rights that are not specifically protected by the Constitution, those that are not mentioned in the Bill of Rights belong to the people.
+Now, the Ninth Amendment of the Bill of Rights provides that the rights that are not specifically protected by the Constitution, those that are not mentioned in the Bill of Rights, belong to the people.

 But so important are private property rights that the founders decided to specifically say so in the Bill of Rights.